 What do I look for?

-First, while wireless headphones for TV receive their audio in a different manner, they still output it in exactly the same way.
-The only difference is that headset has to be optimized for battery life, which may or may not influence audio quality depending on what you get.
+First, while TV headphones receive their audio in a different manner, they still output it in exactly the same way.
+The only difference is that headset has to be optimized for battery life, which may or may not influences audio quality depending on what you get.

 You only need to make sure that it doesn’t emphasize battery life in favor of audio quality (unless you’re okay with that).
 If you only need to listen to your music for the day and don’t need absolutely top-notch quality, you might be able to find wireless headphones for TV with higher battery life.